MichaelNeas/laboratory/checklist.md

 - ### Dynamic Programming
     - This subject can be pretty difficult, as each DP soluble problem must be defined as a recursion relation, and coming up with it can be tricky.
-    - I suggest looking at many examples of DP problems until you have a solid understanding of the pattern involved.
+    - Look at many examples of DP problems until you have a solid understanding of the pattern involved.
     - [ ] Videos:
         - the Skiena videos can be hard to follow since he sometimes uses the whiteboard, which is too small to see
         - [ ] [Skiena: CSE373 2012 - Lecture 19 - Introduction to Dynamic Programming (video)](https://youtu.be/Qc2ieXRgR0k?list=PLOtl7M3yp-DV69F32zdK7YJcNXpTunF2b&t=1718)